benvigano/burner-process/README.md

 - Supports functions from imported packages and modules<br/>
 - Doesn't rely on `multiprocessing` package<br/>
 - Doesn't rely on a queue for the returns (which would add a limit the size)<br/>

-## Possible uses
-- Workaround to memory leaks (the memory allocated within the function will be completely freed once it ends)<br/>
-- Function specific resource usage monitoring<br/>